270 BT to 30 AT: The Industrial Age

 1848 — Communist Manifesto issued.

-1859 — publication of On the Origin of Species (or, more completely, On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life) by scientist Charles Darwin.
+1859 — publication of On the Origin of Species (or, more completely, On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life) by biologist Charles Darwin.

 1862 — construction of the first automatic gun.